What we teach.

 Stabilise.
 Protect.
 Support recovery.

-• A practical PFA protocol deployable immediately after an incident
+- A practical PFA protocol you can deploy immediately after an incident

-Standalone or as part of the integrated three-course programmeme.
-Particularly relevant for organisations where staff routinely encounter traumatic situations - emergency services, hospitals, schools after critical events.
+Standalone or as part of the integrated three-course programme.
+Particularly relevant for organisations where staff routinely encounter traumatic situations: emergency services, hospitals, schools after critical events.

 Frequently asked.